 Where to begin?

 Contact the parish priest or the parish worker.
 This person will gather the necessary preliminary information and forward the request to the proper office.
+Or you can contact the Marriage Tribunal directly.
+The necessary documents to be completed may be downloaded from this site (see links on the right side of this page toward the top).

 Please also secure the following documents before presentation to the Marriage Tribunal: